dapub1013/deadstream/docs/05-technical-decisions.md

 - [ ] Do we need a cache layer for API responses?
 - [ ] Should we support offline mode with downloaded shows?
 - [ ] What's the optimal buffer size for streaming?
-- [ ] Do we want keyboard shortcuts in addition to touch?
+- [x] **Do we want keyboard shortcuts in addition to touch?** - YES (Phase 6): Speeds development, aids SSH testing, optional feature for accessibility
 - [ ] Should favorites sync across devices? (probably not for v1)
+- [ ] Do we need gesture support beyond basic tap? (deferred to post-v1.0)
+- [ ] Should screen orientation be lockable? (not needed for landscape-only device)

 ## Resources & References